Creative Writing Certificate Program

 Advanced Fiction I <> ENGLISH 307-A | For students who have taken courses in fiction writing or who

-have been writing fiction on their own, ENGLISH 307-A offers
+have been writing fiction on their own, this intermediate-level

-further practice and study in the development of short stories.
+course offers further practice and study in the development of

 Advanced Fiction II <> ENGLISH 307-B | In this advanced-level course, we'll focus on taking a first-draft story through a multi-stage revision process, increasing the story's richness, urgency, and texture.
 Using prompts and other strategies, students will quickly draft and workshop a new story, then use expansion and layering techniques to deepen and further develop character, plot, and style, taking the story through a full, considered revision that will be workshopped a second time by the whole class.
 Reading and analyzing the structures and strategies of published stories will supplement your writing and our discussions.
 For students who have completed at least one course in fiction